Kodachrome: Before Kodachrome

-Before Kodachrome film was marketed in 1935, most color photography had been achieved using additive methods and materials such as Autochrome and Dufaycolor, which were the first practical color processes.
-These had several disadvantages because they used a réseau filter made from discrete color elements that were visible upon enlargement.
+Before Kodachrome film was marketed in 1935 most color photography had been achieved using films that employed additive color methods and materials, such as Autochrome and Dufaycolor, These first practical color processes had several disadvantages because they used a Réseau filter made from discrete color elements that were visible upon enlargement.
 The finished transparencies absorbed between 70% and 80% of light upon projection, requiring very bright projection lamps, especially for large projections.
-Using the subtractive method, these disadvantages could be avoided.
+Subtractive color methods avoided these disadvantages.

+Rudolf Fischer was granted a patent in 1913 for a proposed color photography process in which three separate emulsions, each sensitive to a different color, would be exposed simultaneously.
+However, Fischer was unable to implement the idea.

 First use of 'Kodachrome' name

 The first Kodak product called Kodachrome was invented by John Capstaff in 1913.
 His Kodachrome was a subtractive process that used only two colours: blue-green and red-orange.
 It required two glass plate negatives, one made using a panchromatic emulsion and a red filter, the other made using an emulsion insensitive to red light.
-The two plates could be exposed as a "bipack" (sandwiched emulsion to emulsion, with a very thin red filter layer between), which eliminated the need for multiple exposures or a special colour camera.
+The two plates could be exposed as a "bipack" (sandwiched emulsion to emulsion, with a very thin red filter layer between), which eliminated the need for multiple exposures or a special color camera.
 After development, the silver images were bleached out with chemistry that hardened the bleached portions of the gelatin.

 Using dyes that were absorbed only by the unhardened gelatin, the negative that recorded the blue and green light was dyed red-orange and the red-exposed negative was dyed blue-green.
 The result was a pair of positive dye images.
-The plates were then assembled emulsion to emulsion, producing transparency that was capable of surprisingly good (for a two-colour process) colour rendition of skin tones in portraits.
+The plates were then assembled emulsion to emulsion, producing transparency that was capable of good (for a two-colour process) colour rendition of skin tones in portraits.
 Capstaff's Kodachrome was made commercially available in 1915.
-It was also adapted for use as a 35 mm motion picture film process.

-Today, this first version of Kodachrome is nearly forgotten, completely overshadowed by the next Kodak product bearing the name Kodachrome.
+It was also adapted for use as a 35mm motion picture film process.
+Today, this first version of Kodachrome is nearly forgotten, overshadowed by the next Kodak product bearing the same name Kodachrome.

-In 2012, Capstaff's early film tests were added to the United States Library of Congress National Film Registry under the title Two-Color Kodachrome Test Shots No. III (1922) for being “culturally, historically or aesthetically” significant."
+In 2012 Capstaff's early film tests were added to the United States Library of Congress National Film Registry under the title Two-Color Kodachrome Test Shots No. III (1922) for being "culturally, historically or aesthetically significant."